bigeyedata/design-system-coding-challenge/README.md

 Your task is to create a small design system of components, with the end goal of building this form.
 All of the visual assets you need are in the Figma Mocks.

-Specifically, you should create basic design system pieces for the following:
+Specifically, you should create basic design system components for the following:

 - Header
 - Body Text
-- Input (with the needed the input states)
+- Input Group (with variant for description)
 - Button

-As this is a design system, we hope that you can create a demo page showing the different states of these components.

 By the end, you should be able to construct a page with the signup form.